panchiniak/proc-stuff/README.md

 14. Review the usage of ProcAccessControlHandler::checkAccess().
 View, update and delete parameters must be passed with the route entry.

+15. Implement .view, .update and .delete operations for checking access.
+Currently they exist but they are not being used.

 *General improvements*

 1. Improve setMetadataMessage.
 It has too many arguments.
 Some can be put toghether as values of an array.